kcdissanayaka/PHPWebev/README.md

 List the database tables that are part of your project.

 - Table 1 (Created By : KASUN CHATHURANGA DISSANAYAKA): TOUR_PLAN_CARDS
-- Table 2 (Created By): MUJITHA MANORATHNA: Staff_role
+- Table 2 (Created By): MUJITHA MANORATHNA: STAFFROLE
-- Table 3 (Created By): MUJITHA MANORATHNA: Customer_Booking
+- Table 3 (Created By): MUJITHA MANORATHNA: CUSTOMER_BOOKING
 - Table 4 (Created By): DULSHAN WELENGODA: SERVICES_INFO
 - Table 5 (Created By): ASITHA SANDARUWAN : staffreg
 - Table 6 (Created By): ASITHA SANDARUWAN : customer_reg